 That important fulfillment must wait until later.
-Isaiah’s message contained a clue, however: at “the day of vengeance,” which forwarded a finale at the Second coming.
+Isaiah’s message contained a clue, however: at “the day of vengeance,” which forwarded a finale at the Second Coming.

 As time passed (from Isaiah’s day), God permitted His people to be subjugated and enslaved because of wickedness.
 Their mistaken Messianic hope assumed that He would be a conquering earthly king.
 They saw it only in a “worldly” context.
 God tried to elevate their perceptions when Jeremiah said: “Behold, the days come, saith the LORD, that I will make a new covenant with the house of Israel, and with the house of Judah” (31:31).
 This was a new prophecy – a new type of relationship with heaven, which should be anticipated.
-But tradition, misinterpreting predictive messages, and false assumptions barred their spiritual understanding.
+But tradition, misinterpreting predictive messages and false assumptions, barred their spiritual understanding.

 Under the system of the original covenant promises, God provided a “template” of types that did look forward to a new order in man’s redemptive recovery.
 Through symbols, worship liturgy and times of celebration within the Aaronic (Levitical) priesthood, Messianic prophecy was sacredly dramatized.
 However, that system would eventually have its end and, tragically, without their recognizing the Messiah (John 1:10)!

-“The Jewish system was symbolical, and was to continue until the perfect Offering should take the place of the figurative.
+“The Jewish system was symbolic, and was to continue until the perfect Offering should take the place of the figurative.
 The Mediator, in his office and work, would greatly exceed in dignity and glory the earthly, typical priesthood.”

 Christ brought to man a new spiritual system that recognized Him as the High Priest and His people as important spiritual priests unto God.
 Through Christ the Aaronic Priesthood was to “cease forever.”
 He would become a High Priest to the world and a king over a new kingdom of grace.

 That orientation is foundational to this incredible Melchizedek study.